 Signs Of Port-Wine Stain Birthmarks In Babies

 As the name suggests, port-wine stain birthmarks look like maroon wine splashed on the skin.
 These skin discolorations generally appear at birth and are often seen on the face, neck, arms, and legs.
 In some rare cases, they continue to grow as the child grows.

-Here are a few signs that might help you identify port-wine stain birthmarks in your baby.
+Here are a few signs that might help you identify port-wine stain birthmarks in your infant.

 - Looks flat and pink or purplish-red

 - Maybe confined to an area or cover larger areas of the body, usually seen on one side of the body

 - Doesn’t change color when gently pressed